Monitoring

 A single side-panel flow that flexes across keywords, patents, papers, and organizations

 The legacy setup was a different, half-documented path per data type.
-I redesigned it as one consistent grammar — choose what to track → configure updates → add recipients → preview and schedule — that pulls from saved searches and flagged collections so users never re-enter work they've already done.
+I redesigned it as one consistent grammar: choose what to track → configure updates → add recipients → preview and schedule.
+It pulls from saved searches and flagged collections so users never re-enter work they've already done.
 The Monitor button now lives on every search results page and carries the current query and applied filters into setup.

 Trade-off · Five entry points to keep consistent.
 The shared panel pattern kept that cost contained, and each entry point is instrumented separately so we know which ones earn their placement.